-Mr. Willy N. Ocier, 65, Filipino, is the Chairman of the Company.
-He is also an Executive Director and the Chairman of Belle Corporation and Premium Leisure Corp., Chairman and Director of PremiumLeisure and Amusement, Inc. and the Vice Chairman of Tagaytay Highlands International Golf Club, Inc. and Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and The Country Club at the Tagaytay Highlands, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., Chairman of Online Systems Corporation, and Total Gaming and Technologies, Inc. He is a Director of Leisure and Resorts World Corporation.
-He also sits as a Director to the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital Holdings, Inc. and Toyota Corporation Batangas.
+Willy N. Ocier, Filipino, 66, is the Chairman and Director of the Company.
+He is an Executive Director and Chairman of Belle Corporation.
+He is also the Chairman and Director of Premium Leisure Corp., Pacific Online Systems Corporation, Total Gaming and Technologies, Inc. and PremiumLeisure and Amusement, Inc. and Vice Chairman of Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and one of the Directors of Tagaytay Highlands International Golf Club, Inc. and The Country Club at the Tagaytay Highlands, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., He is a Director of Leisure and Resorts World Corporation.
+He also sits as a Director to the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital

+Holdings, Inc. and Toyota Corporation Batangas.
 He was formerly President and Chief Operating Officer of Eastern Securities Development Corporation.
-Mr. Ocier graduated from Ateneo de Manila University with a Bachelor of Arts degree